Distinguished NIAS Lorentz Fellowship 1

 • On the date the application is submitted, the applicant must have a valid employment contract (permanent, temporary or zero-hours contract) with a university or research institute, or must be registered for tax purposes as a self-employed, independent researcher (in Dutch: ZZP).
 The same requirement holds for the duration of the planned fellowship period.
 Applicants with a zero-hours contract are not eligible for a stipend or teaching replacement.

-• The NIAS Fellowship does not constitute an employment relationship: the fellow is and remains an employee of his or her own university or research institute, or self-employed.
+• A NIAS Fellowship does not constitute an employment relationship: the fellow is and remains an employee of his or her own university or research institute, or self-employed.
 NIAS is therefore not obligated to make social insurance contributions or to contribute to pension or unemployment insurances.

 • The applicant may not resubmit a project proposal that was previously rejected by NIAS.